jericson/jericson.github.io/_posts/2023-06-26-problem_ai.md

    up](https://stackoverflow.blog/2018/01/31/stack-exchange-2017-review/)
    to what ought to be sufficient data.
 4. My [prior](https://en.wikipedia.org/wiki/Prior_probability) would
-   be for ChatGTP usage to _increase_ as public interest increased through the early part of 2023.
+   be for ChatGPT usage to _increase_ as public interest increased through the early part of 2023.
 I'm not an early adopter, so I didn't pay much attention to ChatGPT until [mid-March](https://meta.jlericson.com/t/my-chatgpt-biography/174?u=jericson).
 I